 A technology stack is a combination of different programming languages, platforms, frameworks, tools, and others that developers use for software and product development needs.

-As mentioned above, a web or mobile software application contains two basic layers called the front-end also known as client-side, and back-end also known as server-side.
+As mentioned above, a web or mobile software application contains two basic layers called the front end also known as the client side, and the back end also known as the server side.
 Let’s have a look at the tech stack needed for each layer.